opc-cpvp/sondage-survey-external/README.md

 25) Rename survey parameter in function, use sender instead.
 It can lead to confusion with the survey object
 26) Server side validation - work with Data annotation for SurveyPAModel
 27) Javascript fetch is not working, ask PL for solution.
 Replace ajax calls by fetch.
 Used polyfill & fetch.js
+28) PDF;
+	- Why do we have blank spaces (whole page) see first page.
+Options.compress: true seems to not include the answers?
+(Fix with new json)
+	- Fit more questions by page, now it looks like pages are broken down by pages (Fix with new json)
+	- Hide html type questions (Fix with new json)
+	- Hide whole pages (Fix with new json)

 ### Postponed todo